For the first time in the nation’s history, Austria will be taking part in the knockout stages of the European Championships.

 He returned to the club in 2014 after a brief stint at Kaiserslautern, and his work in Austria ultimately alerted the national hierarchy, who appointed him head coach after Marcel Koller parted company.
 In his three-year stint at the helm Foda has ticked every box so far, recently guiding Austria to League A promotion in the Nations League, while also following in Koller’s footsteps by achieving European Championship qualification.

 Austria are an active, front-foot side who like to dominate the ball and press with vigour, and Foda certainly has the tools to put that philosophy into practice.
-As touched on, a midfield containing Baumgartlinger, Sabitzer and Stefan Ilsanker is one of the continent’s most balanced and tenacious.
+As touched on, a midfield containing Sabitzer, Xaver Schlager and Konrad Laimer is one of the continent’s most balanced and tenacious.

-With such a high work rate in the central area, Alaba has greater freedom to use his technical qualities to create space on the left, exploit the half space and link with byline partner Andreas Ulmer, with the duo boasting a tremendous understanding.
+With such a high work rate in the central area, Andreas Ulmer has greater freedom to roam further up the pitch, exploit the half space while byline partner Stefan Lainer plays a slightly more reserved role.

-Defensively, Austria are padded out with Bundesliga quality, not least the trio of Aleksandar Dragovic, Martin Hinteregger and Stefan Lainer, who collectively offer Foda grit and steel to complement the creative qualities of the midfield in front of them.
+Defensively, Austria are padded out with Bundesliga quality, not least the trio of Aleksandar Dragovic, Martin Hinteregger and Alaba, who collectively offer Foda grit and steel to complement the creative qualities of the midfield in front of them.

 The form guide